 Technical Analysis

-CVE-2026-22013 is a vulnerability in the JGSS component of Oracle Java SE, Oracle GraalVM for JDK, and Oracle GraalVM Enterprise Edition affecting versions including Java SE 8u481 through 26 and GraalVM versions 17.0.18 and 21.0.10.
-The flaw allows an unauthenticated attacker with network access via multiple protocols to compromise the affected products by exploiting a scenario that requires user interaction from someone other than the attacker.
-The vulnerability applies to client-side Java deployments that load and run untrusted code in sandboxed environments, such as Java Web Start applications or applets, relying on the Java sandbox for security.
-Server-side deployments running only trusted code are not affected.
-The CVSS 3.1 vector (AV:N/AC:H/PR:N/UI:R/S:U/C:H/I:N/A:N) reflects a network attack vector with high attack complexity, no privileges required, user interaction required, unchanged scope, and high confidentiality impact without integrity or availability impact.
-Oracle’s April 2026 Critical Patch Update advisory references this vulnerability among 481 security patches but does not explicitly confirm patch availability for this specific issue, advising customers to apply updates promptly.
+CVE-2026-22013 is a vulnerability in the JGSS component of Oracle Java SE and Oracle GraalVM products affecting versions including 8u481, 11.0.30, 17.0.18, 21.0.10, 25.0.2, and 26.
+It allows an unauthenticated attacker with network access via multiple protocols to compromise the product, potentially gaining unauthorized access to critical or all accessible data.
+Successful exploitation requires user interaction from a third party.
+The vulnerability applies to client-side Java deployments that run untrusted code within sandboxed environments, such as Java Web Start applications or applets, and does not apply to server-side deployments running only trusted code.
+The CVSS vector indicates network attack vector, high attack complexity, no privileges required, user interaction required, unchanged scope, high confidentiality impact, and no integrity or availability impact.
+Oracle's advisory references the April 2026 Critical Patch Update but does not explicitly confirm a patch for this CVE, advising customers to apply updates promptly.

 Potential Impact

-Successful exploitation can lead to unauthorized access to critical or all accessible data within Oracle Java SE, Oracle GraalVM for JDK, and Oracle GraalVM Enterprise Edition environments.
-The vulnerability affects confidentiality but does not impact integrity or availability.
-Exploitation requires network access and user interaction from a third party, making it difficult to exploit.
-It primarily affects client-side Java deployments running untrusted code in sandboxed environments, not server-side trusted code deployments.
+Successful exploitation of this vulnerability can lead to unauthorized access to critical or all data accessible by Oracle Java SE, Oracle GraalVM for JDK, and Oracle GraalVM Enterprise Edition in affected versions.
+The impact is limited to confidentiality, with no direct integrity or availability effects.
+Exploitation requires network access and user interaction, making it more difficult to exploit.
+The vulnerability affects client-side Java deployments running untrusted code in sandboxed environments, not server-side trusted code deployments.

 Mitigation Recommendations